There Was Once an Asylum

 Early Asylum Site

 Before the establishment of the Early Asylum Site (former Woogaroo Insane Asylum, established 1865, demolished following the 1890-93 floods), the area was the site of the former Simpson Residence (1843-44), which comprised a house located on the ridge, with stables to its southwest, and a series of dams along a north-south watercourse to its east.
 Historical documents indicate the Early Asylum Site was arranged with a cemetery near the confluence of the Brisbane River and Woogaroo Creek; a hospital to its northwest; and a men’s ward and various service buildings, along the central curved ridge where the cafeteria currently stands and to its south.
-Initial access was via a wharf on the river to the north, and later a series of bridges (footbridge in the 1870s, timber road bridge by 1896, stone and timber road bridge in 1916) crossed the creek southeast of the men’s ward.
+Initial access was via a wharf on the river to the north, and later a series of bridges (a footbridge in the 1870s, a timber road bridge by 1896, a stone and timber road bridge in 1916) crossed the creek southeast of the men’s ward.
 A steam saw and a nearby cottage were located northeast of the footbridge.
 The female ward stood on higher ground to the north, with a doctor's residence to its immediate south.
 By 1896, water management and farming infrastructure included a dam along what is now Boyce Road, and a nearby sawmill, stables, and piggery.

 Early Dams

-• South Dam – Earth dam
+South Dam – Earth dam

 Stone Bridge Abutment (1916)